vzx7/vzx7/README.md

 ### Hi there 👋
-One day, my passion for OS Linux, which was my hobby, turned into a profession...
+One day, my passion for OS Linux, which was my hobby, turned into a profession.
 Since 2013 I have been doing web development.
 It all started with php, but over time, step by step, JavaScript replaced php.
 I started writing both server and client in Javascript.
 TypeScript is currently my main development language.
 At the same time, I am open to everything new.
-Blockchain, C++, Python, Go attract me...
+Blockchain, C++, Python, Go attract me.
 My profile reflects my interests and searches.
-Welcome...
+Welcome!

 Here are some ideas to get you started: